leanprover/lean4/README.md

-This is the repository for **Lean 4**, which is currently being released as milestone releases towards a first stable release.
+This is the repository for **Lean 4**, which is being actively developed and published as nightly releases.
-[Lean 3](https://github.com/leanprover/lean) is still the latest stable release.
+Stable point releases are planned for a later date after establishing a robust release process.

 # About